saingersoll/Houston_Blackout/README.md

 #### Socioeconomic Data

-We cannot readily get socioeconomic information for every home, so instead we obtained data from the [U.S. Census Bureau's American Community Survey](https://www.census.gov/programs-surveys/acs) for census tracts in 2019.
+We cannot readily get socioeconomic information for every home, so instead we obtained data from the [U.S. Census Bureau's American Community Survey](https://www.census.gov/programs-surveys/acs) for census tracts in 2019[^7].
 The *folder* `ACS_2019_5YR_TRACT_48.gdb` is an ArcGIS ["file geodatabase"](https://desktop.arcgis.com/en/arcmap/latest/manage-data/administer-file-gdbs/file-geodatabases.htm), a multi-file proprietary format that's roughly analogous to a GeoPackage file.

+[^7]: Bureau, US Census.
+“American Community Survey (ACS).”
+Census.Gov, 30 Nov.
+2023, <www.census.gov/programs-surveys/acs>.

 The geodatabase contains a layer holding the geometry information, separate from the layers holding the ACS attributes.
 We will combine the geometry with the attributes to get a feature layer that `sf` can use.
-To determine the number of homes that lost power, we will link (spatially join) these areas with [OpenStreetMap](https://www.openstreetmap.org/#map=4/38.01/-95.84) data on buildings and roads.
+To determine the number of homes that lost power, we will link (spatially join) these areas with [OpenStreetMap](https://www.openstreetmap.org/#map=4/38.01/-95.84) data on buildings and roads[^8].

+[^8]: OpenStreetMap, www.openstreetmap.org/#map=4/38.01/-95.84.

 **Note:** the data associated with this project is too large to include in the GitHub repo.
 Instead, download data from [here](https://drive.google.com/file/d/1bTk62xwOzBqWmmT791SbYbHxnCdjmBtw/view?usp=sharing).
 Unzip the folder and all the contents and store in your directory as follows.
 Don't include data when you push to GitHub!